Honda City: Fifth generation (GM2/3; 2008)

 In February 2009, Honda Australia released the Thai-made City into the Australian market in two 1.5-litre variants (VTi and VTi-L).
-According to an Honda Australia executive, Yasuhide Mizuno, the City would compete with other light sedans such as the Japanese built Toyota Yaris, the Korean-made Holden Barina and the Nissan Tiida.
+According to a Honda Australia executive, Yasuhide Mizuno, the City would compete with other light sedans such as the Japanese built Toyota Yaris, the Korean-made Holden Barina and the Nissan Tiida.
 This was the first City released in Australia since the 1980s.
 It replaced the formerly smaller-sized Civics.

 The City was launched in 2011 in South Africa as the Ballade, to fit below the Civic and above the Jazz sold there.

 Facelift

 In September 2011, Honda Thailand revealed the revamped City, with new front grille design, new front and rear bumpers, new taillamps design, new alloy wheels, eco driving indicator and dual front airbags to every model.
 The revised model was launched in India in December 2011 including five variants – Corporate, E, S, V and V (Sunroof) – and increased ground clearance to 165 mm (previously 160 mm) and also length increased by 20 mm.

 In August 2012, Honda Thailand released the City CNG.

 The facelifted City was also launched in the Philippines in early 2012.
 It had a redesigned front grille, front and rear bumper and new alloy wheels for the 1.5 E model, blue illumination gauge and silver accent air conditioning switch.
 In 2013, a new designed alloy wheels was introduced for both 1.3 and 1.5 variants.
 A Modulo version was available in both models and in 2013 a Mugen version was available for the 1.5 model only.

 Honda Cars India launched the facelifted fifth-generation City in India.
 All variants were powered by the same 1.5-litre i-VTEC petrol engine which delivers 118 PS of power with 146 Nm of maximum torque.

 The diesel version of the City was launched in India in early January 2014, powered by the 1.5-litre Earth Dreams i-DTEC turbodiesel engine.
 It was only manufactured in a limited numbers and were distributed to some selected dealers in some states of India.

-Honda Atlas (Pakistan) resumed the production of City on May 1, 2012, after it was halted due to supply chain disruption caused by massive flooding in Thailand.
+Honda Atlas (Pakistan) resumed the production of City on 1 May 2012, after it was halted due to supply chain disruption caused by massive flooding in Thailand.
 This resumption of production was marked by Honda as it comes with the range of facelifted City under the banner of City Aspire.
 In October 2014, Honda Atlas launched the facelifted City, with new features including new taillights, revamped chrome grille, blinkers on side mirrors, rear window brake light, keyless entry system and new bumpers.
 The interior also received some changes.
 The speedometer dials were changed from orange to blue optitron.
 This generation of City remained in production in Pakistan until 2021.